dimaslanjaka/static-blog-generator/src-posts/2017/05/how-to-add-featured-post-image-slider.md

 title: How to add Featured Post Image Slider Widget Blogger
 webtitle: WMI Gitlab
-subtitle: How to Install the Featured Post Image Slider Widget Auto Blogger FEATURED Post Image Slider Auto is a widget blogger that displays a large
+subtitle: How to Install the Featured Post Image Slider Widget Auto BloggerFEATURED Post Image Slider Auto is a widget blogger that displays a large
 lang: en
 date: 2017-05-11T07:17:00.000+07:00